 Dilan Oezkan is an energetic and charismatic high school senior with a 4.4 GPA who dreams of acting on Broadway or the silver screen one day.

-He’s also been homeless for most of his life, moving with his family from motel to motel, and on a couple occasions, having nowhere to sleep but a park bench.
+He’s also been homeless for most of his life, living for long stretches with his family in motels, and on at least one occasion, having nowhere to sleep but a park bench.

 Dilan, a senior at Saddleback High in Santa Ana, has worked to overcome severe poverty and other obstacles most students his age haven’t had to face.

 But he’s never let those challenges keep him from achieving his goals.
 Today, the 18-year-old lives in his own apartment, has a part-time job and has secured scholarships and sponsors to help him pay for college this fall.